shaspitz/arb-bot/README.md

  - Port over JS to TS.
  - Verify bot works and can subscribe to on-chain events in sim.
 Along with tests running.
  - Everything is fully commented
- - move some of the code (like bot.js and helpers) into an src folder.
+ - move some of the code (like bot.js and helpers) into an src folder. maybe remove the helpers folder altogether
  - Figure out unexpectidely small profits from tests.
 Prob has to do with high gas fees and high slippage in making one large transaction in one DEX.
 Try out buying/selling from multiple DEXs with one flashloan?
 Also try changing hardcoded estimated gas amount.
  - In reference to above, why does sushiswap liquidity pool only have 8 SHIB tokens from the EVM fork we're working off?
 Conversion error somewhere?
 Or do we just need to look at other DEXs and liquidity pools.
  - See ```determineProfitability``` - should we make a reserved depletion threshold to experiment with different fractions?
 Currently hardcoded as 1/2.